jjpeet/pythontesting/README.md

 # pythontesting
-This is repo for learning & testing open data projects using Python.
+This is my repo for learning & testing open data projects using Python.